onap/integration-simulators-A1-policy-enforcement-simulator/README.md

 vesPassword=sample1
 vnfId=de305d54-75b4-431b-adb2-eb6b9e546014
 vnfName=ibcx0001vm002ssc001
+ftpHost=localhost
+ftpPort=22222
+repPeriod=90
 ```

 - vesHost defines the hostname of the VES consumer
 - vesPort defines the port on which consumer expects events
+- ftpHost defines the hostname to FTP server
+- ftpPort defines the port of FTP server
+- repPeriod defines Reporting period for fileReady events in seconds
 - vesUser and vesPassword are used to create the BasicAuth header in the request
 - vnfId, vnfName map to the VES event -> commonEventHeader content: